elastic/elasticsearch-cloud-aws/README.md

 ### Using other S3 endpoint

-If you are using any S3 api compatible service, you can set the endpoint you want to use by setting `cloud.aws.s3.endpoint` to your URL provider.
+If you are using any S3 api compatible service, you can set a global endpoint by setting `cloud.aws.s3.endpoint` to your URL provider.
+Note that this setting will be used for all S3 repositories.

+Different `endpoint`, `region` and `protocol` settings can be set on a per-repository basis (see [S3 Repository](#s3-repository) section for detail).

 ## Testing